midnightntwrk/midnight-architecture/proposals/XXXX-dynamic-contract-composability.md

 A contract declaration introduces a named type (the contract name).
 Values of contract types are represented as a reference to the contract (i.e., the contract address).
 A value of a contract type can be used to invoke that contract's circuits.
-You *cannot* pass contract-typed values to circuits nor return them to circuits.
+You *cannot* pass contract-typed values to circuits nor return them from circuits.
 You can pass them to witnesses (it's not clear what you can do with them in a witness), but you *cannot* return them from witnesses.
 You can store them into the public ledger.